Energy

 Ukraine's MHP starts production of liquified biomethane, makes first shipment to EU

 MHP, the agricultural holding that includes Ukraine's largest poultry producer, said it has started commercial production of liquefied biomethane (Bio-LNG) and has finalised its first export shipment to the European Union.
-In a press release on Friday, MHP said its Bio-LNG, produced entirely from poultry manure and other
+In a press release on Friday, MHP said its Bio-LNG, produced entirely from poultry manure

 Ukrainian Railways' EBRD-backed tender for gas engine power plants: CMS Summary